polokegom/farmihealth_IBM_callforcode2023/README.md

 # FarmiHealth:
-This is a project build to make an autonomous drone that scans a crop field for IBM call for code
+This is a project built to make an autonomous drone that scans and assesses the health of crop field for IBM call for code